GIScience/osm-transform/README.md

 ```

 A log file is written containing all coordinates where no elevation value could be determined.
-The number of cases in the above example is normal (paths on Antarctica etc.).
+The number of cases in the above example is normal (paths on Antarctica and other remote areas etc.).

 ### Developers: CLion (Nova) cmake setup